chesstrainer-package.Rd

 and <]>

 keys.
-If the sound is not working, setting the volume to 0 disables the sound.
+Setting the volume to 0 disables the sound.
 This can also be useful if playing sounds adds too much lag.

 If Stockfish (https://stockfishchess.org) is installed, it can be used in the background to automatically obtain position evaluations when adding sequences.
 For this, specify the path (including the executable) to Stockfish via the sfpath